beejjorgensen/bgc/src/bgc_part_0800_pointers_2.md

 And we also have `p` pointing to the element at index `0` of `a`, namely `11`, just like before.

-Now---let's starting _incrementing_ `p` so that it points at subsequent elements of the array.
+Now---let's start _incrementing_ `p` so that it points at subsequent elements of the array.
 We'll do this until `p` points to the `999`; that is, we'll do it until `*p == 999`: